adri326/5dchess-notation/README.md

 A board is considered initial if one of the following conditions is true:
 - it does not emanate from any other board (eg. the first board in standard)
-- there weren't any move from the board that it emanated that would yield that board (eg. the second board in standard - turn zero)
+- there weren't any moves from the board that it emanated that would yield that board (eg. the second board in standard - turn zero)

 A *board string* is the 5DFEN way of describing the state of an initial board.
 A board string is enclosed within square brackets (`[]`) and is made of several fields, separated by colons (`:`).